News & Events

 Carolanne Bianchi, DNP, RN, MBA, ANP-BC, CRRN

-Acute care experience, as well as a clinical and education background, has prepared Dr. Bianchi to identify that lack of mobility leads to functional decline in hospitalized elders.
-As faculty in the School of Nursing, Dr. Bianchi’s Geriatric Faculty Scholars project is to identify barriers to successfully implementing a Standard of Practice protocol to encourage activity and walking in hospitalized patients.
-This project would create a setting where clinical practice guidelines could be adopted to prevent unnecessary functional decline in geriatric patients.
+Acute care experience, as well as a clinical and education background, has prepared Dr. Bianchi as a Geriatric Faculty Scholar.
+Recognizing that lack of mobility leads to functional decline in hospitalized older adults, Dr. Bianchi’s Geriatric Faculty Scholars project will work to develop and implement a protocol that encourages walking to prevent unnecessary functional decline.

 Three Faculty Recognized with Karron Award